Metal fume fever: Cause

-Metal fume fever is due to the inhalation of certain metals, either as fine dust or most commonly as fumes.
-Simple metal compounds such as oxides are equally capable of causing it.
-The effects of particularly toxic compounds, such as nickel carbonyl, are not considered merely metal fume fever.

 Exposure usually arises through hot metalworking processes, such as smelting and casting of zinc alloys, welding of galvanized metals, brazing, or soldering.
 If the metal concerned is particularly high-risk, the residue from cold sanding processes may also cause fume fever, even if the dose is lower.
 It may also be caused by electroplated surfaces or metal-rich anti-corrosion paint, such as cadmium passivated steel or zinc chromate primer on aluminium aircraft parts.
 Exposure has also been reported in use of lead-free ammunition, by the harder steel core stripping metal from the jacket of the bullet and barrel of the rifle.

 The most plausible metabolic source of the symptoms is a dose-dependent release of certain cytokines, an event which occurs by inhaling metal oxide fumes that injure the lung cells.
 This is not an allergic reaction, though allergic reactions to metal fumes can occur.

 Diagnosis

 Diagnosis is primarily anecdotal, that is, it depends upon a good occupational history.
 Diagnosis of metal fume fever can be easily missed because the complaints are non-specific, resemble a number of other common illnesses, and presentation occurs typically 2–10 hours after the exposure.
 When respiratory symptoms are prominent, metal fume fever may be confused with acute bronchitis or pneumonia.
 The diagnosis is based primarily upon a history of exposure to metal oxide fumes.
 Cain and Fletcher (2010) report a case of metal fume fever that was diagnosed only by taking a full occupational history and by close collaboration between primary and secondary health care personnel.

 Physical symptoms vary among persons exposed, depending largely upon the stage in the course of the syndrome during which examination occurs.
 Patients may present with wheezing or crackles in the lungs.
-They typically have an increased white blood cell count, and urine, blood plasma and skin zinc levels may (unsurprisingly) be elevated.
+They typically have an increased white blood cell count, and urine, blood plasma and skin zinc levels may be elevated.
 Chest X-ray abnormalities may also be present.

 An interesting feature of metal fume fever involves rapid adaptation to the development of the syndrome following repeated metal oxide exposure.
 Workers with a history of recurrent metal fume fever often develop a tolerance to the fumes.
 This tolerance, however, is transient, and only persists through the work week.
 After a weekend hiatus, the tolerance has usually disappeared.
-This phenomenon of tolerance is what led to the name "Monday Fever".
+This phenomenon of tolerance is what led to the name "Monday morning syndrome".

 In 2018, there were 259 cases of metal fume fever reported to the United States Poison Control Center.